R3mus92/Python_Projects/README.md

 #Marketplace is a project that i am building for my Python course graduation.
 It is made with Flask framework.
 It is still WIP.
-Working links are /register and /login.
-I got my help from https://www.youtube.com/@jamalbugti9957    and    Codemy.com youtube channel.
+Working links are Home and Products.
+I got my help from https://www.youtube.com/@jamalbugti9957, Codemy.com youtube channel and freeCodeCamp.org.